hebobibun/hono-bun-starter/README.md

 # Hono Bun Starter
 A minimal starter template for building web applications using Hono & Bun.
+Implemented with a clean Layered Architecture.
+Designed for scalable and maintainable backend development with clear separation of concerns across Presentation, Application, Domain, and Infrastructure layers.

 ## We're using
 - 🚀 **Web Framework**: Hono